In hobby-grade R/C, 1985 was the year when four-wheel-drive buggies hit the mainstream.

 Looking at it all those years ago as a boy, the Hotshot seemed almost impossibly complicated.
 Rugged, incredibly cool, with that huge 4WD logo emblazed across the rear wing.
 It was almost bio-mechanical in the sense that it met the eye with both smooth and rough edges – elegance and practicality combined.
 It was both beautiful, and clearly ready to blast across any terrain.

 It’s for these types of reasons that, today, it is one of the most beloved Tamiya R/C designs ever.
-It has even been credited with inspiring one man to collect what is, probably, the world’s most massive private collection of R/C models (word has it that the German collector profiled on that article began his collection after first witnessing one Hotshot, then buying multiple vintage Hotshot kits, and later, buying up thousands of cars of all kinds).
+It has even been credited with inspiring one man to collect what is, probably, the world’s most massive private collection of R/C models (a collector in Germany who began his collection after first witnessing one Hotshot, then buying many of then, then progressed to buying thousands of vintage R/C cars of all kinds).

 My very first Hotshot was actually found in the pre-Internet early 1990s, via a newspaper classified.
 One day, I saw an ad by someone who was offering to trade “R/C cars like the Hotshot, Mugen Bulldog etc for musical instruments” (believe it or not).
 I knew we had a couple of old guitars lying around somewhere at home, so I found those and promptly drove about 1 hour to meet with the seller, figuring I could supplement my cash by getting rid of something I didn’t need.